-A randomized phase III trial completed in March 2011 by Dr. M. J. Rummel and researchers affiliated with Study Group Indolent Lymphomas (StiL) in Germany investigating efficacy and safety of bendamustine + rituximab (B-R) vs R-CHOP in first-line low-grade NHL and MCL is encouraging.
+A randomized phase III trial was completed in March 2011 by Dr. M. J. Rummel and researchers affiliated with Study Group Indolent Lymphomas (StiL) in Germany investigating efficacy and safety of bendamustine + rituximab (B-R) vs R-CHOP in first-line low-grade NHL and MCL.
+An application based on the results of this study was submitted in March 2012 to the German Federal Institute for Drugs and Medical Devices (BfArM), but the submission was withdrawn in January 2016.
+According to the company, the Astellas subsidiary stated that its reasoning for withdrawal was not related to the efficacy nor the safety of Treakisym.
+BRIGHT trials (additional phase III trials) underway in the US are scheduled for final analysis in 2017, and the company plans to decide upon its course of action upon completion of the analysis.

-The phase III clinical trial was conducted at 81 facilities in Germany, treating patients who were newly diagnosed between September 2003 and August 2008 with stage III or IV low-grade NHL or MCL.
+The European phase III clinical trial was conducted at 81 facilities in Germany, treating patients who were newly diagnosed between September 2003 and August 2008 with stage III or IV low-grade NHL or MCL.
 The trials involved a comparison between R-CHOP and the bendamustine-rituximab (B-R) regimen (bendamustine is marketed as Levact®, Ribomustin®, or Ribovact® in Europe).
 A total of 275 patients underwent R-CHOP therapy, while 274 were administered the B-R combination.
 The median follow-up period was 45 months.
 Clinical results showed that the median progression-free survival period was 69.5 months for the bendamustine hydrochloride-rituximab group while that for the R-CHOP group was 31.2 months (p<0.0001), demonstrating the superiority of the B-R therapy.